saurabh-mish/overcloud/README.md

 Consumes public APIs of Concourse Labs.

-This CLI application consumes one endpoints from the auth and model service.
+This CLI application consumes endpoints from *Auth* and *Model* services.

 ## Getting Started